 #3 Working in the real world

-And frankly, I wouldn’t want most engineers to build the bridges we drive on.
-They lack the required experience and skills, and are not built to work with their hands to such a degree.
+Frankly, I wouldn’t want most engineers to build the bridges we drive over.
+Most lack the required experience and skills, and are not built to work with their hands to such a degree.

 Engineers who remain involved in the construction and manufacturing process

 Even if you don’t build things, you can still be a part of the construction and manufacturing.
 With most all my projects, I go to the construction sites to overview my design work.
 Then sometimes, I visit factories to watch the manufacturing of my specified equipment.

 These roles are all part of the engineering process, but you’re not hands on.
 The work isn’t a cakewalk though.
 You may do real-time problem-solving in high-stress environments.

 #4 Best work options to build things as an engineer